 3.5 Best rangefinding binoculars for hunting?

-If your hunting is the rough and tumble kind where your equipment takes a pounding and you get the job done without worrying too much about them, then the rugged and low-priced Bushnell Fusion X is the rangefinder binoculars for you.
+If your hunting is the rough and tumble kind where your equipment takes a pounding and you get the job done without worrying too much about them, then the rugged and low-priced Bushnell Fusion X is the hunting rangefinder binoculars for you.
 If you take it slow and meticulous and do a lot of low-light or hunting in the woods and bad weather conditions, the Swarovski EL-Range is the best rangefinder binoculars for hunting for your needs.

 3.6 Vortex Fury HD 5000 AB vs. Sig Sauer Kilo 3000 BDX vs. Nikon Laserforce?